hsf-training/hsf-training-docker/_episodes/12-bonus.md

 ## Docker Container for python packages

 Python packages can be installed using a Docker image.
-The following example illustrates how to write a definition file for building an image containing python packages.
+The following example illustrates how to write a Dockerfile for building an image containing python packages.

 ```text
 FROM ubuntu:20.04